howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 Communications privacy laws often focus more on real-time interception and communication confidentiality, while data privacy laws address a broader range of data handling practices.

 As the digital landscape evolves, privacy laws must continually adapt to address emerging technologies and practices, ensuring the protection of personal information in our interconnected world.

+## Artificial Intelligence-Specific Considerations

+As vCons are likely to be used in the context of AI applications and services, either directly or tangentially, additional considerations are necessary due to the nascent regulatory environment regarding AI.

+One of the most advanced regulations around AI is currently the EU AI Act.
+In the U.S., of note is the Colorado AI Act.
+Various organizations, such as the National Institute of Standards and Technology (NIST), have also adopted guidance related to mitigating risks associated with AI use.
+The reader is advised to reference the law and guidelines appropriate to their use case and jurisdiction.

+The EU AI Act provides a comprehensive legal framework for the development, marketing, and use of AI in the EU to promote human-centric and trustworthy uses of AI while ensuring a high level of protection of health, safety and fundamental rights.
+The legislation adopts a risk-based approach, distinguishing between tiers of AI use cases: prohibited (such as behavioral manipulation and sensitive biometrics), high-risk (including critical infrastructure and medical devices), limited risk, and minimal risk, with each tier subject to regulatory requirements that scale from the strictest to the lightest, accordingly.

+For example, key requirements for High-Risk AI use cases under the EU AI Act include:
+ - stringent impact and conformity assessments and registration
+ - risk and quality management
+ - human oversight
+ - strong data governance practices to not only mitigate bias but also ensure adequate controls of representative data used in training as well as production applications
+ - transparency through technical documentation and instructions
+ - privacy and data governance

+As such, all of the previously discussed privacy and security measures apply and are supplemented with additional requirements.
+In particular, there is an increased emphasis on robust controls over data used for model testing and training, as well as the implementation of processes to ensure effective human oversight, including ongoing monitoring and auditing.

 # Security Considerations